Florida International University College of Law: Admissions and tuition

 This table does not account deferred applications or other unique situations.

 The College of Law only admits students during the fall to its full-time day program or its part-time evening program.
 Admissions is done on a rolling basis.

-For Fall 2016, 1,901 students applied for admissions into the FIU College of Law, 545 were accepted, and 130 enrolled for the day program and 16 for the evening program.
-The Fall 2016 entering class had a median LSAT score of 156 (out of a possible 180 points) and a 3.64 GPA (on a 4.0 scale).
-62.9% of students were ethnic minorities, and 52% were women.
-The average age is 25 for the day program and 28 for the evening program.
+For Fall 2025, 3,100 students applied for admissions into the FIU College of Law, 582 were accepted, and 175 enrolled.
+The Fall 2025 entering class had a median LSAT score of 161 and a median 3.80 GPA (on a 4.0 scale).
+61.7% of students were ethnic minorities.

 Annual tuition for in-state students in the day program is $21,407 and $14,501 for those in the evening program.
 Annual tuition for out-of-state students in the day program is $35,650 and $24,150 for those in the evening program.